-No student under the age of eighteen (18) will be allowed to withdraw from school without the written consent of their legal guardians.
-See the above section for withdrawal procedures.
+No student under the age of eighteen (18) will be allowed to withdraw from school without the written consent of his/her parents.
+When a parent/guardian determines that their student is permanently leaving the school district, they should notify the counseling center for processing.